 Key Timeline of Events

-The court set an opt-out deadline for class members on January 6, 2025.
-Individuals who do not opt out automatically become part of the class-action suit and waive their right to file separate legal claims.
-This deadline marks a critical juncture for affected users.
+- Opt-Out Deadline (January 6, 2025): Users who do not opt out automatically become part of the lawsuit and waive their right to file separate legal claims.

-The trial is scheduled to begin in February 2025.
-This will determine whether Google violated user privacy and if it owes compensation to affected users.
+- Trial Date (February 2025): The trial will determine whether Google violated user privacy and if it owes compensation to affected users.

 The WAA feature, introduced by Google to enhance user experience, allows the company to store user data such as: